Scott Disick, Sofia Richie Romance: He’s Stopped Partying Amid Engagement Rumors

 Things have been working out great for the two, who always find time to be with one another, and now that their friends are off their backs, they are really enjoying themselves as one happy couple.

-It’s no secret that when Scott Disick was still with Kourtney Kardashian, he was alleged to have been dealing with substance abuse and had very little control over his liquor intake, resulting him to check into a rehab facility to get immediate help.
+It’s no secret that when Scott Disick was still with Kourtney Kardashian, he was alleged to have been dealing with substance abuse and had very little control over his liquor intake, resulting in him checking into a rehab facility to get immediate help.

 Still, even after that, cheating scandals had circulated the internet, consequently leading for Kourtney to end the relationship.